silnrsi/wstr/src/content/docs/topics/fonts/font-design-and-development.md

 We recommend that font projects use UFO (version 3) and avoid proprietary formats.
 UFO is a public, platform-neutral, human-readable, text-based source format for storing font source data.
 It is used by many foundries, including Adobe, as their primary source format.
 See the [FDBP][fdbp-ufo] for more information on using UFO.

-The second most common source format, Glyphs, is well-supported but tends to constantly change and does not have an well-maintained public standard.
+Another common source format, Glyphs, is well-supported but tends to constantly change and does not have an well-maintained public standard.
 The [glyphsLib][glyphslib] project provides a bridge between the Glyphs and UFO formats.

 ## Font naming, versioning, metrics, and metadata